What is co-sourcing and how does it help?

 From content writing to commercial and film production, businesses can often find freelancers—or “outside” help—for any content.

-Businesses can start with an in-house team of creators along with a manager, then slowly add freelancers and independent contractors into the mix.
-This way, more content can be produced in a more sustainable and cost-effective way.
+Businesses can start with an in-house team of creators and a manager and slowly add freelancers and independent contractors.

 Human resources